 In 2011 Marc Kremers was invited to work in Berlin with Tribal DDB as lead art director of the new Beetle site (and by chance, DDB also invited Uli Schöberl who he'd previously worked with on numerous projects).
 Without a doubt, few car models have had such emotional attachment, duration and personality associated with it.
 That said, the rebooted 'New Beetle' of the late 90s with it's retro futurist-look had dated terribly.
 So the aim of the site was to showcase the masculine, border-line Boxster feel of the latest Beetle.
 The site is certainly a product of it's time, and utilised every UI trend at it's disposal.
 Perhaps because motorists today want their cars to feel like giant apps that take them somewhere rather than to feel a rush of adrenaline and emotion?
 Either way, the site received numerous accolades including 4 Webby Awards.

 An exercise in hard edged minimalism combined with subtle features to get users eyes on as much of the clients work as possible.
-For example, the Project Overview employs a custom designed grid which fluidly resizes the thumbnails and the space between them.
+The Project Overview employs a responisve grid which fluidly resizes the thumbnails and space between them.
 Individual Project pages load each work sample in ratio to the user's browser size, thus removing clutter and literally treating the browser as a frame rather than a window.
-On the flipside, watch out for the random GIF easter eggs.
+Watch out for the random GIF easter eggs.

 Creative Review commissioned Digital Club for their Creative Future bursary programme.
 We decided to make a video for one of my tracks.
 The 3D was done entirely by Thomas Traum, while the idea and art direction was a collaboration between us.
 Highlight was getting this blogged by Kanye West :-) Click the title to read the article and watch an interview of us.